-It’s important to compare your site traffic on a month to month and a month to a year basis to really get the most out of your investment and know where your resources should be directed.
+It’s important to compare your site traffic on a month to month and a month to a year basis.
+This will help you get the most out of your investment and know where your resources should be directed.
 How much traffic you’re getting and how well it’s converting really depends on your audience and your website.
-If you’re going to analyse web traffic, it’s crucial that you assess the data on a regular basis if you want to know how effective your online marketing really is.
-Not only this but web analytics are a good way to keep on top of any technical issues that may arise like broken links or pages.
+If you’re going to analyse web traffic, it’s crucial that you assess the data on a regular basis.
+Web analytics are a good way to keep on top of any technical issues that may arise like broken links or pages.

 So why not start getting the most out of your data?